bilalkolli/bilalkolli/README.md

  ### Hi there 👋

-I create web application with Vue, Nuxt, TypeScript and TailwindCSS.
+I create and integrate web application with Vue, Nuxt, TypeScript and TailwindCSS.

 ### Figma Integrations